a1v0/a1v0.de/draft-articles/remote-instance-spoke-with-multiple-remote-instances.md

 > The Remote Instance Spoke supports exactly one remote instance out of the box.

+## Some context before you begin

+The Remote Instance Spoke has been designed very inconsistently.
+Some Actions use Flow Data Streams, others ingest data in a different way.
+This can make unpicking it a little confusing at times.
+Moreover, you need Integration Hub Professional or Enterprise to see and use Data Streams, which means you may never be able to see precisely how a specific Action works.

+The good news is that the Spoke doesn't really do anything particularly adventurous: it makes a REST call to another instance, runs a `GET` or `POST` with a single record as a payload and stuffs it into an import set.

+In other words, if worst absolutely came to worst, you could build the logic from scratch without too much fuss.

 ## Sending local records to the remote instance (outbound synchronisation)

 The solution for outbound connections is quite straightforward.